 B, D • Hotel I Castelli

-DAY 3 – MOUNTAIN CHEESE AND DOLCETTO DI DOGLIANI
+DAY 3 – A TRUFFLE HUNT & MOUNTAIN CHEESE

 B, L • Hotel I Castelli

-Today as we transfer to Gavi, we'll focus on the other B's of Piedmont: Barbaresco and Barbera.
-More perfumed, elegant, and supple than Barolo, Barbaresco is considered the "queen" to Barolo's "king."
-In the eponymous village on the Tanaro, we'll visit one of the largest, most historic Barbaresco producers, Marchesi di Gresy, which makes several cru as well as a rare (and quite good) Piedmont sauvignon blanc.
-If we're lucky (and we usually are), the cellar master will pop in for a hello and a chat.
+Today we focus on Barbaresco.
+More perfumed, elegant, and supple than Barolo, Barbaresco is considered the queen to Barolo, the “king of wines and wine of kings.”
+We’ll visit one of the largest, most historic Barbaresco producers, Marchesi di Gresy, which makes several cruas well as a rare (and very good) Piedmont sauvignon blanc.
+If we’re lucky (and we usually are), the cellar master (a New Zealander!) will pop in for a hello and a chat.

 This morning we have a cooking lesson—and get to peer inside life in a small Piedmont village.
 We head to Arquata Scrivia the frazione of Varinella (pop.
 200), home of La Dolce Vita’s owners.
 After a tour of Claudio Bisio’s old stomping grounds and his renovation-in-progress of our medieval townhouse, we’ll have a fun, hands-on cooking lesson.
 On the menu: bagna cauda (vegetables with a creamy garlic/anchovy dip), risotto al Gavi, and tiramisu.
 We’ll also raid the cellar for a sampler of aged Piedmont wines.

 After lunch, we visit the town of Gavi for coffee.
 Here shop windows proudly display Gavi di Gavi wine, fresh ravioli, and soft, puffy almond cookies—a local specialty.
 But you won’t find a single postcard or touristic t-shirt here.
 Being off the beaten track, Gavi is an unadulterated, locals-only Piedmont spot.
-We’ll also visit the Fortress of Gavi, a massive 11th C. fort perched high above the town, which once guarded the salt roads leading from Genoa to Milan.
+We’ll also visit the grounds of the Fortress of Gavi, a massive 11th C. fort perched high above the town, which once guarded the salt roads leading from Genoa to Milan.
 Afterwards, we’ll have a tour and tasting at either Villa Sparina or the boutique Il Poggio.
-Our farewell dinner is at Villa Sparina’s elegant restaurant, La Gallina.
+Our farewell dinner spotlights more Gavi di Gavi wine.